rozhnev/Phonon-Framework/docs/1_components/footer.md

 ## Introduction

-The footer is a container listed at the bottom of the page.
+A footer is a container listed at the bottom of the page.

 ## Markup